dokryconn/Dokters-Prescription/README.md

 *The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.*

-## Optional "Dokter’s Prescription" script shortcuts
+## Optional "Dokter’s Prescription" shortcuts

 See the **"Customizing the scripts"** section below, for instructions on how to enable the following optional shortcuts: